-In the new Hybrid Plan, effective July 1, 2014 the following provsions were in place:
+In the new Hybrid Plan, effective July 1, 2014, the following provisions were in place:

 - Active employees are allowed to make voluntary contributions up to 10 percent of total after-tax pay.
-Interest will be credited to those accounts at the actual net investment rate of return for DPFRS, but will not be lower than 0 percent or more than 5.25 percent; - Employer contributions by the City will be between 11.2 percent and 12.25 percent of base compensation; and - A 55 percent reduction in cost of living adjustments, or 'escalators' ("COLAs") paid after July 1, 2014.
+Interest will be credited to those accounts at the actual net investment rate of return for DPFRS, but will not be lower than 0 percent or more than 5.25 percent. - Employer contributions by the City will be between 11.2 percent and 12.25 percent of base compensation. - A variable pension improvement factor of 1.0 percent, which operates similar to an escalator (or COLA), is available, subject to certain Hybrid Plan (Component I) funding level requirements being maintained.